rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/_index.md

 The `system` project:

 - Is automatically created when you provision a cluster.
-- Lists all namespaces that exist in `v3/settings/system-namespaces`.
+- Lists all namespaces that exist in `v3/settings/system-namespaces`, if they exist.
 - Allows you to add more namespaces or move its namespaces to other projects.
 - Cannot be deleted because it's required for cluster operations.